Automated system handling PAL uSPE Cartridges in a rack beneath the liquid tool during sample preparation

 Micro-SPE cartridge and tool

 The use of micro-SPE (µSPE) in automated sample preparation workflows replaces the manual SPE procedure with large solvent volumes - an important step ahead for green analytical chemistry and cost savings in the laboratory.
-The µSPE Cartridge works as a small LC column.
+The micro-SPE Cartridge works as a small LC column.
 Only micro volumes of sample or elution solvents are used.
 A syringe works as the solvent 'pump' with constant flow and pressure delivering high repeatability in the automated procedures.

-Compare Classical SPE and micro-SPE
+Compare Classical SPE and Micro-SPE

 Dispersive SPE